Essays on AI-assisted development governance, engineering systems, product strategy, and digital transformation.

 Open source isn't just a distribution strategy.
 For developer tools, it's the fastest form of market validation available -- and the only one that produces the kind of trust that enterprise adoption requires.

 Essays cross-posted to LinkedIn with discussion.
-New pieces published weekly.
+New pieces every 3 days.

 Follow on LinkedIn